kenpeter/self-improvement/readme.md

 Here is a list of TED talks, tips, ideas that really help myself to improve.

+I was at the bottom of school and even after I start working as a professional.
+I still felt that I was the bottom of the food chain.
+One day, I start to make real change.
+I learned different study techniques and applied them to my work.
+I practise meditation and use it in my day to day life.
+I had overcome my problem and become successful.

+If I can do it, you can do it too.
+In my final words, "We are all equally smart and it is just a matter of strategy".

 ## Study kills
 * [Barbara Oakley: "Learning How to Learn" | Talks at Google](https://www.youtube.com/watch?v=vd2dtkMINIw&t=1s)
 * [Memory Palace Technique](https://www.youtube.com/watch?v=p9IOqd1LpkA)